Sie sind hier: Dr. O'Niel Som Verlag Homepage : Automatische Sprachübersetzung

 seem seem-s seem-ed seem-ing

-In the inflecional part of the grammar string, we can define a different class for verbs ending in "-e" and also a class for verbs requiring "-es" in the present.
+In the inflecional part of the grammar string, we can define a different class for verbs ending in "-e" and also a

 v = VER---VER